NomadLyfe/phase-2-project/README.md

 I plan on eventually adding the capability to show multiple cards when searching for new cards to add to your decks.

 Also I am planning on adding a search functionality that does not just rely on knowing the name of a card.

+Additionally, I plan on adding the filter functionality on the home page to filter through everyone's decks.

 ## License